Knowing how to tell a great story about yourself goes beyond simple entertainment. In fact, your company’s future may depend on it.

 Superpowers and Thought Leadership

 Leaders may look back on their achievements and identify certain milestones that they deem exceptional.
 However, leaders may have trouble seeing their entire story as equally valuable as their proudest milestones.
-Thought leadership is fueled by individual superpowers.
+Leadership is fueled by individual superpowers.

-“Successful storytelling requires the story’s owner to lean into vulnerability and embrace the connecting impact this risk offers as a reward.”
+“Storytelling asks the storyteller to lean into vulnerability and embrace the connecting impact this risk offers as a reward.”

-Blake specializes in helping aspiring authors tell their stories and publish them.
-Round Table Companies thrives on uncovering leaders’ superpowers.
-Since CEOs tend to have a very intense drive, they can impact a large group of people.
+Since CEOs tend to have an intense drive to achieve, they can impact a large group of people by sharing their story.
 The key is recognizing every story is remarkable.

 Three Tenets of Successful Storytelling

 1. Get comfortable with being vulnerable.
-Successful storytelling requires the story’s owner to lean into vulnerability and embrace the connecting impact this risk offers as a reward.
-Blake challenges leaders to “let their guard down” and be open to moments from their past.
-Vulnerability = humanity.
+Successful storytelling requires the storyteller to lean into vulnerability and embrace the connecting impact this risk offers as a reward.
+Let your guard down and be open to sharing moments from your past.
+Your vulnerability = your humanity.